Thale Noi Non-Hunting Area: Wildlife

-Economically valuable plants

-Over-exploitation of Lepironia articulata, or Grey Sedge, in the Thale Noi region has led to shortages in supply for local communities’ dependent on the plant as a primary source of income.
-This species is intensely harvested by over 1,000 local families (over 70% of working women), who use the stems for weaving into mats, baskets, bags and other handicraft items for sale.
-The cultivation of Lepironia articulata in the Thale Noi Non-Hunting Area does not require legal land tenure and little financial outlay, making it an attractive method of earning income for poor families.
+Over-exploitation of the grey sedge Lepironia articulata in the Thale Noi region has led to shortages in supply for local communities who depend on the plant as a primary source of income.
+This species is intensely harvested by over 1,000 local families with more than 70% women who use the stems for weaving mats, baskets, bags and other handicraft items for sale.
+The cultivation of the grey sedge in the Thale Noi Non-Hunting Area does not require legal land tenure and little financial outlay.